marcextv/personal-details-app/README.md

 # personal-details-app

-Personas Details is a example of how to use Vue.js and Vuetify, with a simple CRUD (Create, read, update and delete) for personal data (Name, Last Name, Email and CI).
+Personal Details is a example of how to use Vue.js and Vuetify, with a simple CRUD (Create, read, update and delete) for personal data (Name, Last Name, Email and CI).

 The application created with the help of Vue CRUD works as a SPA (Single Page Application) and communicates with the server via the API.